"This post may contain affiliate links. Check my disclosure policy for more information"

 Like most carveries we have been to there were three meats on offer pork, turkey and beef; plus a ton of vegetables, two types of gravy, sauces and an extremely random a salad bar…something i don’t think i’ve actually seen anywhere locally apart from Pizza Hut…. nice touch though !!

-One thing i was looking forward to seeing here is the childrens area.
+One thing I was looking forward to seeing here is the children’s area.
 It had been promoted in the local paper as a family pub with no pool tables, sky tv’s; a very family orientated pub and you can tell that from the moment you walk in.
-Unfortunately, even though we did have two small children, we weren’t seated closely to the play area and it wasn’t something i felt comfortable with letting the kids walk through the restaurant, past the hot carvery, dodging people carrying hot food around to get to and from the kids zone.
-Not only that but we also found the tables and chairs to be located very very close together and kids being kids someone is bound to come back crying(!)
-I know its not always possible to be seated near to the children area every time you visit but i would certainly ask if it would be possible to sit around there next time.
+Unfortunately, even though we did have two small children, we weren’t seated close to the play area and it wasn’t something I felt comfortable with letting the kids walk through the restaurant, past the hot carvery, dodging people carrying hot food around to get to and from the

 The play zone isn’t as big as i thought it was going to be – its big enough to give you a short break that is for sure or allow you the opportunity to eat your dinner in peace for a little while but i don’t really think the area NEEDS to be any bigger – I just thought there would be a few more things in there.